DTxCode/SWDev-A1-Part2/part2/README.md

  'Map' structure represents a collection of key,value pairs.
 In other words, it maps a unique key to a value.
 Each key is unique meaning there are no duplicate keys, and each key maps to a single value.
 This does not mean that a value in the map is unique.
 All keys are Objects and all values are Objects.
 Since Strings are a subclass of objects, it may be possible to cast the values returned by this map to Strings.
+That being said, our Map does not support nullptr as a valid key or value.
+In turn, this means that any method that returns nullptr indicates a 'failure'.
+Failure does not necessarily mean an error, it can mean nothing was done.
 The following methods are supported by the Map class:

 Map()
     - Default constructor